samarthdd/k8-proxy-documentation/docs/products/sharepoint plugin/server/sharepoint-server-solution-deployment.md

    - Note: If **Central Administration** cannot be started, make sure that SQL Server is running (navigate to Start > search for Services and in the list of services search the ones starting with SQL.
 Make sure they all have **running** status).
    - Starting **Central Administration** will open your Browser and load `http://sps2019-plugin/` URL
 2. Once page is loaded, new section, in left bar menu, will be created called **Glasswall**.
 Click on Glasswall section.
-3. Set the Glasswall Rebuild API URL & Access Key.
+3. Set the Glasswall GW Cloud SDK URL & Access Key.
-- NOTE: Add `/Rebuild/base64` in the end of the provided Glasswall Rebuild API URL
+- NOTE: Add `/Rebuild/base64` in the end of the provided Glasswall GW Cloud SDK URL
 5. Save the configuration.

 #### Verify Solution